Auto Insurance in Los Angeles, CA (The Complete Guide)

 Metro handles most public transportation in L.A.

-To ride Metro operated buses and trains, you can buy TAP cards that offer two hours unlimited transfers to metro trains and buses.
+To ride Metro operated buses and trains, you can buy TAP cards that offer two hours of unlimited transfers to metro trains and buses.

 Metro runs different categories of buses, including: